Montclair State University, Film Program

 In January 1999, Kaufman founded the TromaDance Film Festival in Park City, Utah, where there is no entry fee to filmmakers to submit their films, nor is there any admission charged to audience members.

-If you want to suggest an artist for next semester, e-mail Film@montclair.edu or contact Roberta Friedman at the Department of Art & Design at 973-655-7282 or, via e-mail, at email@example.com.
+If you want to suggest an artist for next semester, e-mail Film@montclair.edu or contact Roberta Friedman at the Department of Art and Design at 973-655-7282 or, via e-mail, at firstname.lastname@example.org.